-An introduction to processes and procedures influencing health-care delivery on community and individual levels, including a historical orientation to the osteopathic approach to health care.
-Shifts in health care toward heal promotion and disease prevention and the functions of other health-related disciplines in the coordinated delivery of comprehensive care are presented.
-Students participate in a series of workshops chosen from a large variety of topics, such as health risk appraisal tobacco dependency and stress manag ment.
-Coordination is provided by the Department of Public Health and

-Preventive Medicine, 3 semester hours, first year, semester 1.
+An introduction to processes and procedures influencing health care delivery on community and individual levels, including economic and sociocultural influences.
+Shifts in health care toward health promotion and disease prevention and the functions of other health-related disciplines in the coordinated delivery of comprehensive care are presented.
+Students participate in a series of workshops chosen from a large variety of topics such as hypnosis, tobacco dependency and stress management.
+Coordination is provided by the Department of Public Health and Preventive Medicine.
+3 semester hours, first year, semester 1.

 9287.
-Osteopathic Clinical Practices
+Osteopathic Clinical Practices II